Start here

 After several low impact roles and eventually being seen as the “lead tech guy”, I got into a new project.

 The situation was rough.
-I was working for an agency whose client just scaled the user base from a few thousand to millions of active users.
+I was working for an agency whose client just scaled the user base from a few thousands to millions of active users.
 The product was growing, the client was happy.

 The client trusted the product, but they no longer trusted the process.